adrelanos/aeternity-wiki/æternity-Whitepaper.md

 ***
 # Unofficial translations
-The aeternity community has translated the whitepaper into a variety of languages.
+The æternity community has translated the whitepaper into a variety of languages.
 However, these translations are for convenience, and
 **only** the English language whitepaper is official.

 ***